associationforsoftwaretesting/navigating/navigatingcdt.md

 <h4>When is the best time to test?</h4>

 The best time to test is, usually, now.
+You still need to think about what to test, how to test it, and why it might make sense to test it now.

-But, consider whether there's a good chance the effort will be worth the expense.
+Consider whether there's a good chance the effort will be worth the expense.
 Is there enough of something to be tested now?
 Is the information you get from the testing most useful right now?
 Is there actually an opportunity to test now?

 Deciding what you could or should be testing now depends on many factors, including where the software is in its development lifecycle and how involved you can be as a tester in these various stages.
 Each phase of developing a product - from ideation to release - has some hypothesis that could benefit from being challenged, though.